opensumi/docs/docs/develop/basic-design/dependence-injector.en.md

 ### Implementing Multiple Instances

-When declaring a module, we can make the implementation of the service multi-instantiated by passing `{ multiple: true }` in the module's dependency injection configuration.Namely each time the service is obtained through DI is a re-initialized instance, the example code is as follows:
+When declaring a module, we can make the implementation of the service multi-instantiated by passing `{ multiple: true }` in the module's dependency injection configuration.
+Namely each time the service is obtained through DI is a re-initialized instance, the example code is as follows:

 ```ts
 @Injectable({ multiple: true })